-A powerful and reliable WiFi network is no longer desirable, it is an absolute imperative in the modern classroom environment.
-Schools today need to be able to deploy a reliable wireless infrastructure to accommodate a variety of applications, such as laptops, video surveillance, tablet computers, mobile phones, back-office applications and even things such as the school heating, ventilation and air conditioning (HVAC) system.
+A powerful and reliable WiFi network is no longer desirable, it is an absolute imperative in the modern office/classroom environment.
+Schools and businesses today need to be able to deploy a reliable wireless infrastructure to accommodate a variety of applications, such as laptops, video surveillance, tablet computers, mobile phones, back-office applications and even things such as the school/office heating, ventilation and air conditioning (HVAC) system.

 If your school’s WiFi network is slow, sluggish or unreliable there could be five key reasons.

 - Network Range & Distance between Devices

 The design of your wireless network is of critical importance.
 Installers must take into account the full coverage needed, both indoors and outdoors and plan for the required coverage by placing Access Points in the right formation for maximum coverage.

 If your connections are weak, and ‘drop off’ regularly, if might mean that your network deployment has created ‘blind spots’ where wireless devices cannot pick up the signal.